ucl-codec/cloud_infrastructure/docs/troubleshooting.md

 ## Errors during Docker container building

 Common intermittent build errors are due to the Docker engine having insufficient RAM or disk space.
-You can adjust the RAM and disk space in the engine'e settings.
+You can adjust the RAM and disk space in the engine's settings.
  - In Docker Desktop, launch the GUI and go to Settings/Resources.

 ## No space left on device